ksdtech/gdrive-cli/README.md

     gdrive-cli --list

-##TODO

-The following features need to be implemented

-* --update

 ##FAQ

 Q. Can I use this code to make a FUSE filesystem?

 A. Yes, use fuse-python.
 There is currently a C project underway as well that you should check out https://github.com/jcline/fuse-google-drive although I am unsure of the status at this time.

 Q. Why am I am getting "The authenticated user has not installed the app with client id” error?